WYRipple/ADA/README.md

-# Adaptive Data Augmentation For Aspect Sentiment Quad Prediction
+# Adaptive Data Augmentation for Aspect Sentiment Quad Prediction

-This is the PyTorch implementation for the paper [Adaptive Data Augmentation For Aspect Sentiment Quad Prediction](https://arxiv.org/abs/2401.06394), which is accepted by ICASSP 2024.
+This is the PyTorch implementation for the paper [Adaptive Data Augmentation for Aspect Sentiment Quad Prediction](https://arxiv.org/abs/2401.06394), which is accepted by ICASSP 2024.
 > Wenyuan Zhang, Xinghua Zhang, Shiyao Cui, Kun Huang, Xuebin Wang, Tingwen Liu.
-Adaptive Data Augmentation For Aspect Sentiment Quad Prediction.
+Adaptive Data Augmentation for Aspect Sentiment Quad Prediction.
 In Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing 2024 (ICASSP 24'), 14-19 April, 2024, COEX, Seoul, Corea.

 ### Requirments
 * python 3.7.6